aattea14/latin102/quiz3.md

 immanis, immane, immanior-- means huge-- accusative masculine singular

 mala aurea
 mala, malorum, n.
-2nd decelension-- menas troubles-- accusative-nominative plural aureus, aurea, aureaum-- means beautiful, genitive singular feminine
+2nd decelension-- menas troubles--👌 **Possible.
+(Although in Hyginus, we'll see this phrase with the noun *malum, mali* (n) meaning "apple"!** ) accusative-nominative plural aureus, aurea, aureaum-- means beautiful, genitive singular feminine

 Dictionary skills, 2: verb forms
 For the following verbs in various forms, list the four principal parts you would find in a dictionary entry for this verb.
 If a part is missing (e.g., for a deponent verb, there will be no perfect active form for a third prinicipal part), list a dash - for the missing part.

-transierat: transeo, transire, trasivi, transitus
+transierat: transeo, transire, transivi, transitus
 afflabat: afflo, afflare, afflavi, afflatus
 moriebatur: Morior, Mori, - , Mortuus
 exinteravit
 effugiebat: Effugio, Effugere, Effugi, Effugitus
 adduxit: adduco, adducere, adduxi, adductus iaculabantur
-vescebantur: vescor, vesceris, vesci, -
+vescebantur: vescor, vesceris❌, vesci, -
 detraxit: detraho, detrahere, detraxi, detractus solitus erat: Soleo, Solere, -, Solitus
-attulit: attulo, attulis, attulere, -
+attulit: attulo, attulis❌, attulere, -

 Dictionary skills, 3: proper nouns and adjectives Dictionaries do not include large numbers of proper names and adjectives.
 Compose a dictionary for the proper nouns in the following phrases:

 Luna (nominative): lūna, ae (gen. lunai)
-Minerva (nominative): Minerva, Minerva, f. in Phrygia: Phryges, um, m., ex Creta: Crēta, ae, acc.
-Creten
+Minerva (nominative): Minerva, Minerva, f. in Phrygia: Phryges, um, m.,❌ ex Creta: Crēta, ae
-Thraciae rex: Thrācĭa and Thrēcĭa, ae, f. cum Abdero: Abdēra, ōrum, n., and ae, f.
+Thraciae rex: Thrācĭa and Thrēcĭa, ae, f. cum Abdero: Abdēra, ōrum, n., and ae, f.❌
-Eurystheo regi: Eurysthĕnes, is, m.,
+Eurystheo regi: Eurysthĕnes, is, m.,❌s

 Compose a dictionary form for the proper adjectives in the following phrases: